adiKhan12/PDF-Viewer-and-Annotator/README.md

 # PDF Annotation Tool

 A user-friendly, in-browser PDF annotation tool that allows you to open, view, annotate, and save PDF files.
-Built with HTML, CSS, and JavaScript, and leveraging the pdf.js and jsPDF libraries.
+Built with HTML, CSS, and JavaScript, and leveraging the jsPDF librarie for genrating the pdf document.

 ## Features